OscarCoghlan/automata-gl/README.md

 # automata-gl
 Conway's game of life and other cellular automata implemented in C++ using opengl for rendering.
-Tested on x11 and windows (you'll have to figure out how to build on windows yourself).
+Tested on Arch linux with x11.

 Dependencies:
  &nbsp;\- glfw